sunli829/colfer-rs/Readme.md

 # Colfer-rs

-`Colfer` is a binary serialization format optimized for speed and size.
-This crate is a Rust implementation of the [colfer](https://github.com/pascaldekloe/colfer).
+`Colfer` is a binary serialization format optimized for speed and size, this crate is a Rust implementation of the [colfer](https://github.com/pascaldekloe/colfer).